 How do I get oral COVID-19 antiviral medicine?

 If you test positive to COVID-19 using either a PCR test or rapid antigen test (RAT), book a telehealth appointment with your doctor.
 They will advise whether you can have an oral COVID-19 antiviral medicine.

 If your doctor recommends that you take an oral COVID-19 antiviral medicine, you will need a prescription.
-You need to start taking the medicine as soon as possible after symptoms of COVID-19 began (ideally within 5 days) to be effective.

 Can I access oral COVID-19 antiviral medicine if I do not have a Medicare card?